SysKitTeam/docs-spconsultant/how-to/farm-documentation/customize-documentation-template.md

 ---
-title: Customize Documentation Template
-description: >-
-  This article describes how to use a documentation template (.dotx) to generate SharePoint Farm documentation with SPDocKit Consultant.
+description: This article describes how to use a documentation template (.dotx) to generate SharePoint Farm documentation with SPDocKit Consultant.
-author: Tomislav Sirovec
-date: 17/6/2018
 ---

 # Customize Documentation Template